Keyboard shortcuts

 Auto-detection

-2. AND either auto_detect = false, OR the analyzer detects relevant files
+2. AND either auto_detect = false, OR the analyzer detects relevant files in the project.

-This is similar to how processors work.
+This mirrors how processors work.

 Caching